samwalls/dot/faq.md

 ## Emacs

+### Updating Changes to PATH

+AFAIK, `PATH` is derived from `~/.spacemacs.env`, which is generated using `exec-path-from-shell`.
+If the file already exists, it won't be updated.
+In order to copy `PATH` from the current `~/.zshenv`, delete `~/.spacemacs.env` and restart spacemacs.

+TODO: will this cause any problems, or can `.spacemacs.env` always be fully regenerated?

 ### LSP Mode and Out-of-Source Builds

 LSP mode looks for `compile_commands.json` in the project root, however if one is doing an out-of-source build, the compile commands file will also be outside the project root.